br101/horst/README.md

 	man -l horst.conf.5

 Please contact me if you have any problems or questions.
 New feature ideas, patches and feedback are always welcome.
-Please create GitHub issues for problem reports and support.
+Please create GitHub issues at https://github.com/br101/horst/issues for problem reports and support.

 ## Background and history